oxidecomputer/typify/README.md

 API bindings.

-## WIP!
+## WIP

-This is very much a work in progress.
+This is a work in progress.
 Here are some clear TODOs:

-- The API needs some serious consideration; the pieces are there, but thought needs to be given regarding what's exposed and how
+- The API needs some consideration; the pieces are there, but it could stand being refined.

-- There's some half-baked thoughts regarding the handling of built-in types, type-aliases, and "newtypes".
-This should be driven by the needs of progenitor

 - Strings with patterns and max/min lengths aren't carefully considering ATM

 Just to not be overwhelmed, but what's not done: there's a lot that's neat!

-- schemars has a behavior (bug?) whereby it spits out `enum`s as `anyOf` rather than `oneOf`; we detect when all subschemas are mutually incompatible so that we can treat these as `enum`s.
+- Versions of schemars has a behavior (bug?) whereby it spits out `enum`s as `anyOf` rather than `oneOf`; we detect when all subschemas are mutually incompatible so that we can treat these as `enum`s.

 - All serde enum tagging types are supported.